 There are many signs that a real clean energy plan is possible, and we don't need to desperately support the politically convenient, but inadequate solutions.
 Solar prices are reaching record lows, and prices continue to drop.
 Improvements in weather prediction and innovation in batteries is making storage of intermittent energy from renewable energy a problem of the past.
 There is a job boom in the renewable industry, as 1 in every 50 jobs created in the U.S. last year was in the solar industry.
 This matches the growth we have seen in solar energy, which grew by 119 percent in 2015.
 Perhaps one of the best signs we have that a renewable energy future is possible is the fact that wind turbines just supplied over 50 percent of the energy load in the central United States.

 Food & Water Watch faced significant criticism from the environmental community when we were the first national organization to support a ban on fracking.
 We were called unrealistic and unstrategic for taking this strong position, and to be frank, it felt a little lonely at first.
 We looked at the facts and not just the politics, seeing fracking for what it is, a dangerous and unnecessary technology that destroys drinking water and threatens public health and the climate.
-Since we took that position the politics have changed, as New York and Vermont have banned fracking, as have hundreds of municipalities and counties, and over 1,000 organizations across the United States have joined this fight.
+Since we took that position the politics have changed, as New York, Vermont and Maryland have banned fracking, as have hundreds of municipalities and counties, and over 1,000 organizations across the United States have joined this fight.
 Most notably, Senator Bernie Sanders became the first mainstream presidential candidate to endorse a ban on fracking.